The Siberian husky is a beautiful dog that has a challenging, free-spirited character.

 A feature we found particularly useful was the grab handle on the back of the harness, for those times when you need to gain control of the dog quickly.

 Oh yes, we nearly forgot to mention it – the price is extremely competitive.

-Our next best harness for Siberian husky is this Ruffwear product, described as an everyday harness.
+Our next option is this Ruffwear product, described as an everyday harness.

 Ruffwear’s philosophy is to make dog equipment that allows them to enjoy the great outdoors, so what better recommendation can you get for a Siberian husky?

-This Ruffwear harness has a number of features such as a padded breastplate to spread the force of pulling, plus padding to ensure extra comfort.
+This ruffwear product has a number of features such as a padded breastplate to spread the force of pulling, plus padding to ensure extra comfort.

-From a practical perspective, this harness is fully adjustable (as you would expect) for a pawfect fit.
+From a practical perspective, this harness is fully adjustable (as you would expect) for a perfect fit.

 We like how it has two leash attachment points: One on the back and one at the front of the breastplate.